 - Preparation of various regulatory documents (e.g. Periodic Safety Reports, Product Label Updates, and Risk Management Plans)

 Tamala Mallett Moore, MD

-This program will be virtually recruiting two Fellows for 2022-2024.
+This program will be virtually recruiting two Fellows for 2022-2024 (flexible for fully remote).
 Please see the brochure for additional information about the program.
 The application process is detailed below.